Reversal Patterns Double Top and Double Bottoms Patterns

 Summary:Forms after an extended move downwards

-This pattern reflects that there'll be a reversal in the market
+This pattern reflects that there will be a reversal in the market

 We buy when price breaks above the neck-line: see below for an explanation.